 We also include visits to the famously distinctive whisky

 distilleries on Islay, to ancient mysterious stone circles,

 castles, and in between coaching and ferry rides, we have time

 for what is regarded as the world's finest railway journey on a

 Of course you can add anything extra you like before

 and/or after the main tour activities, so you've everything you need for a

-June at 12.30pm at the Glasgow Railway Station.
-We recommend you should arrive in Britain no
+Monday at the Glasgow Railway Station.
+We recommend you should arrive in Britain

 If you're starting your

 travels in the US, you'll probably take an overnight flight on